Overview

+Full Replication creates a complete copy of your source data in the target database.
 Use it for the first replication run, after schema changes, when refreshing all data, or if you encounter duplicate records.

 Requirements

-- Valid Source and Target connections
+- Valid Source and Target connections.

-Target database allows table creation or modification
+- Target database allows table creation or modification.

 How to Use

 Or select Reset LastSyncTime in the pop-up window after making changes in your Replication.
+This forces Skyvia to reload all data again and recreate tables.

-Need a Full Reload Anytime?
+Need a Full Reload for Each Run?

 Enable Resync mode in the table configuration to force a full load for specific tables, without resetting the entire integration.